SNAP Stocking Requirements

 Convenience stores provide essential access to nutrition for low-income Americans who live in rural or urban environments.
 Out of the more than 150,000 convenience stores in the United States, more than 118,000 participate in the Supplemental Nutrition Assistance Program (SNAP) – representing approximately 45% of all retail outlets authorized to accept SNAP benefits.
 Convenience stores are often the only establishments easily accessible by walking or public transportation, or the only food retail locations open for business with extended or 24-hour service.

-In 2014, a comprehensive Farm Bill was passed and signed into law that imposed additional obligations on SNAP retailers, including increasing retailer stocking requirements from 4 varieties of food to 7 varieties of food in the four staple food groups.
+In 2014, a comprehensive Farm Bill was passed and signed into law that imposed additional obligations on SNAP retailers, including increasing retailer stocking requirements from 3 staple foods to 7 staple foods in each of the four staple food groups.
 Subsequently, the U.S. Department of Agriculture’s Food and Nutrition Service (FNS), the agency that oversees SNAP, finalized a rule in December 2016, enacting the 2014 Farm Bill’s provisions.
-However since 2017, Congress has passed legislation delaying the increase in stocking requirements from going into effect until FNS expands its definition of “variety” so that it would be workable for small format retailers.
+However since 2017, Congress has passed legislation delaying the increase in stocking requirements from going into effect until FNS expands how it defines different staple foods so that it would be workable for small format retailers.

-In September 2025, FNS published a proposal to update the SNAP retailer stocking requirements (including how “variety” is defined).
+In September 2025, FNS published a proposal to update the SNAP retailer stocking requirements (including how a different food is defined).
 NACS filed public comments on behalf of the industry cautioning that the proposal, as drafted, could reduce SNAP access by making compliance unworkable for many small-format stores, particularly due to how the rule treats the grains and dairy categories.

 Retail Impact

-Many financially challenged Americans rely on convenience stores to redeem their SNAP benefits, especially in both urban and rural areas where they do not have access to traditional grocery stores or because they shop during hours when larger format food stores may be closed.
+Many financially challenged Americans rely on convenience stores to redeem their SNAP benefits, especially in areas where they do not have access to traditional grocery stores or because they shop during hours when larger format food stores may be closed.
 The local convenience store is often their only outlet to redeem this benefit.

 To participate in SNAP, convenience stores must meet so-called “depth of stock” requirements that specify the amount and types of foods they must have available on their shelves for customers.
 The 2014 Farm Bill expanded these requirements.
 Subsequently, FNS finalized a rule in 2016 enacting the depth of stock provisions as well as additional provisions.